Configuration

 qname-minimisation: yes

-# specify the interfaces to answer queries from by ip-address.
+# specify the interface to answer queries from by ip-address.

 interface: 0.0.0.0